govindak-umd/ENPM661/Final Challenge/README.md

 The vehicle will remain stationary, until the vel variable is changed.

 The map has been saved using SLAM as well, and a image of that has been included as well.
+The tf frames have been included under the src folder as well and can be seen by navigating to the folder and typing

+		evince frames.pdf